spectrono/rl_agents_for_reacher_env/README.md

 ## Reacher environment

-The environemnt realizes a double-jointed arm which can be move to target locations by executing actions in this environment.
+The environemnt realizes a double-jointed arm which can be move to a target's locations by executing actions in this environment.
 Each action is a vector with four values, corresponding to torque applicable to two joints.
 Every entry in the action vector must be a number between -1 and +1.
 The target location is a sphere which moves within the robot arm's reach.
 Ther environment's observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the robot arm.

 A reward of +0.1 is provided for each step that the agent's hand is in the target location.
 Thus, the RL-agent's goal is to maintain its position at the target location for as many time steps as possible.